jetimob/juno-sdk-php-laravel/README.md

 - `version`: Juno's API version
 - `environment`: sets the current environment to build the request's URL. ***production*** | ***sandbox***
 - `logging`: enables the logging to Laravel's Log facade
+- `request_max_attempts`: Juno's API is currently unstable and being so, is common that we need to perform a request more than one time until the request succeeds.
+Choose a value that you think that is acceptable.
+If the request fails even after the N times set, an exception will be thrown
+- `request_attempt_delay`: Time in *ms* to wait before trying to execute a new request attempt

 ## Usage